CSC-2611-AI-Tools/Week-One-Homework/README.md

 # Week-One-Homework-Repository
-This is a repository dedicated to storing code that has been taken from homework one, which can be meant for future reference

 ## Assignment 0: Hello Python
 Overview: In this exercise you will get Python Installed on your laptop and get some experience building and